HTML has links - PDF has Authentication

 (33) Replacement parts, such as load pins for clevis hooks must be at least equal to the original manufacturer's specifications.

-Note: | For requirements relating to wedge sockets, see WAC 296-155-56115(2). |
+For requirements relating to wedge sockets, see WAC 296-155-56115 (3).

-(34) Before traveling a crane with a load, it must be determined that this practice is not prohibited by the manufacturer.
+(34) Before traveling a crane/equipment with a load, it must be determined that this practice is not prohibited by the manufacturer.
 If not, a qualified person must be responsible for the operation.
-Decisions such as the necessity to reduce crane ratings, load position, boom location, ground support, travel route, and speed of movement must be in accordance with that person's determination.
+Decisions such as the necessity to reduce crane/equipment ratings, load position, boom location, ground support, travel route, and speed of movement must be in accordance with that person's determination.
 Specified tire pressure must be maintained.
 The boom should be carried in line with the direction of travel.
 Sudden starts and stops should be avoided.

-(36) The controlling entity must:
+(36) The site supervisor must:

 (a) Ensure that ground preparations necessary to meet the requirements in subsection (35) of this section are provided.

-(39) This section does not apply to cranes designed for use on railroad tracks when used on railroad tracks that are part of the general railroad system of transportation that is regulated pursuant to the Federal Railroad Administration under 49 C.F.R.
+(38) This section does not apply to cranes designed for use on railroad tracks when used on railroad tracks that are part of the general railroad system of transportation that is regulated pursuant to the Federal Railroad Administration under 49 C.F.R.
 Part 213, and that comply with applicable Federal Railroad Administration requirements.

-(i) The plan must be developed by a qualified person.
+(i) The plan must be developed by a qualified person;

 (b) Plan implementation.

-(42) Work area control.
+(41) Work area control.
 Swing radius hazards.

 (a) The requirements in (b) of this subsection apply where there are accessible areas in which the crane's rotating superstructure (whether permanently or temporarily mounted) poses a reasonably foreseeable risk of: